Commingled Burials: What are they and what do we do with them?

 Visual pair matching

 This method is based on the notion that bones from a given individual will show size, shape and colour similarities.
 This may be the case, but people can be quite asymmetric (e.g. have one leg shorter than the other) and the soil staining may differ across a single skeleton.
+It is often the long bones, such as the humerii, that are used for this approach.
+This method also relies on years of experience to improve the accuracy of assessments.

 This method is based on two things – 1) that the human skeleton is largely symmetrical and therefore bones from the left and right side of the body will be approximately the same size; 2) that articulating bones will be of comparable size in order to ‘fit’ together.